 Wireless on-ear headphones

-Bluetooth on-ear headphones are great for those with transient lifestyles who value sound quality and have little room to spare in their bags.
+Bluetooth on-ear headphones are great for those who aren’t bothered by a little pressure on the ears, and have little room to spare in their bags.
 Each ear cup houses a relatively large driver, which is good for bass reproduction.
 Despite the compact size of on-ear headphones, many boast impressive battery capacities like the Jabra Elite 45h.
+The downsides of the on-ear design are that by leaving a gap between the cushion and your head, isolation and ANC tend to be poor when compared to in-ear and over-ear designs.

 Bluetooth over-ear headphones

 If size isn’t a concern for you, go ahead and bump up to wireless over-ear headphones.
-These kinds of headphones occupy the most space, but they have their benefits too: extended playtime, accurate frequency response, and greater comfort.
+This type of headphones occupy the most space, but it has its benefits too: extended playtime, easier fit, better isolation, and greater comfort.
 A wide variety of designs exist within the wireless headphones tree.
-You can get something classic and rugged like the Audio-Technica ATH-M50xBT or something more modern and travel-friendly like the Sennheiser PXC 550-II.
+You can get something classic and rugged like the Audio-Technica ATH-M50xBT or something more modern and travel-friendly like the Sony WH-1000XM5.

 True wireless earbuds

 Listeners who want the most compact, portable, and convenient wireless headset should grab some true wireless earbuds.
 Each pair of true wireless earphones includes a protective carrying case, which doubles as a charging case (though this has its downsides, too).
-Totally wireless technology has matured over the years, and today there is a wide variety of options to accommodate a wide range of budgets.
+Wireless technology has matured over the years, and today, there is a wide variety of options to accommodate a wide range of budgets.
 Whether your wallet empties at $50 or $100, you can easily find a good pair of earbuds.

 Athletes gravitate towards this kind of headset because of the wire-free experience.
 There are plenty of durable options for exercise, many of which usually include important safety features like ambient aware mode or an open-type ear tip design.
 There even exist a host of noise canceling true wireless earbuds, built for jet-setters, commuters, and coffee shop studiers alike.